ExodusMovement/haraka/README.md

 behavior.goTo(index: number, config?: Object = {}) // animate to a specific behavior state
 behavior.play(indices: Array<number>, config?: Object = {}) // animate a sequence of behavior states

-// to retrieve current state index use you can directly use behavior.index
+// to retrieve current state index you can directly use behavior.index
 ```

 ## Examples